 - Six Big Ten teams are ranked on the AP Poll, including No. 12 Maryland, No. 15 Michigan, No. 16 Ohio State, No. 19 Indiana, No. 22 Northwestern, and No. 23 Michigan State.
 Iowa is receiving 18 votes.

 - The conference is represented by five schools on the USA Today/WBCA Coaches Poll, including No. 12 Maryland, No. 14 Michigan, No. 16 Ohio State, No. 18 Indiana, No. 23 Northwestern, and No. 24 Michigan State.
 Iowa is receiving 37 votes.

-- Illinois is 2-4 on the season and 1-3 in conference play, winning most recently against Wisconsin, 88-83 in overtime.
+- Minnesota is 2-4 on the season and 1-3 in conference play, winning most recently against Wisconsin, 88-83 in overtime.

 - Jasmine Powell is leading the Gophers with 16.2 points per game, while Kadiatou Sissoko and Gadiva Hubbard follow with 13.7 and 12..8 points per game, respectively.

 - Sissoko pulls in 7.3 rebounds per game and Alexia Smith averages 5.2 rebounds.